kyverno/KDP/proposals/cleanup.md

 1. Kyverno could leverage either the existing UpdateRequest (UR) CR (with modifications) in order to support a type of "ledger" to know when to remove resources.
 The benefit of this approach is that it doesn't require any new CR and CRD to be invented and reduces complexity.
 The potential downside is the UR may not be suitable for such a job without significant modifications.

 2. Kyverno could create a new CR specifically for this clean-up use case.
-As resources come in with either annotation, the CR can be updated with the clean-up time.
+As resources come in with either label, the CR can be updated with the clean-up time.
 Kyverno would manage this CR as it does other CRs.
 The benefit of this approach is we can craft a CR exactly as needed to fit this purpose.
 The potential downside is it is more work and more complexity.

 ## Existing Kubernetes Constructs